UsabilityEngineering/GroceryPals/README.md

 [Full phase 1 report](phase1/)

 ## Phase 2: User Centered Designed

+**Executive Summary:**

+In this phase of the project we created a wireframe to work for our personas in anticipation for the phase 3 Usability Test.

 [Full phase 2 report](phase2/README.md/)

 ## Phase 3: Usability Evaluation

+**Executive Summary:**

+In this phase of the project, we:

+* created the final prototype
+* created the protocol
+* ran usability tess

 [Full phase 3 report](phase3/README.md/)